Bedtime Stories (album): Development

 Being a fan of Babyface's song "When Can I See You" (1994), Madonna decided to work with him because she wanted "lush ballads" for the album.
 They worked on three songs at his home studio in Beverly Hills, including "Forbidden Love" and "Take a Bow", both of which ended up on the album.
 Recalling the latter's development, Babyface explained: "I wasn't so much thinking about the charts.
 I think I was more in awe of the fact that I was working with Madonna.
 It was initially surreal, but then you get to know the person a little bit, and you calm down and then it's just work.
 And work is fun".
 In the case of "Forbidden Love", "[Madonna] heard the basic track and it all started coming out, melodies and everything...
 It was a much easier process than I thought it would be".
-It was through Babyface that she met Dallas Austin, producer of Ooooooohhh...
+Through Babyface, she met Dallas Austin, producer of Ooooooohhh...
 On the TLC Tip (1992) and The Pendulum Vibe (1994), the debut albums of TLC and Joi.
 They created "Secret", "Don't Stop", and "Sanctuary"; the first was produced in its demo form by Pettibone, under the name "Something's Coming Over Me".
 Austin then reworked the demo and made it a different song musically.
-"Human Nature" was written alongside Hall as an answer song to the backlash Madonna had endured the past two years for "daring to deal with subjects that are taboo [...]
-I'm saying [in the song] that I'm giving my back [to the media].
+"Human Nature" was written alongside Hall as an answer song to the backlash Madonna had endured over the previous two years for "daring to deal with subjects that are taboo [...]
+I'm saying [in the song] that I'm turning my back [to the media].
 I'm not sorry".
 The song "I'd Rather Be Your Lover" was recorded as a duet with rapper Tupac Shakur, whom Madonna was romantically involved with at the time.
 The final version, however, replaced Shakur's parts with a verse by Meshell Ndegeocello.
 Allegedly, Madonna decided to do this to dissociate from any possible controversy after Shakur became involved in a sexual assault case.